Towards Understanding the Characteristics of Code Generation Errors Made by Large Language Models: Threats to Validity

 \section{Threats to Validity}

-One potential threat comes from our manual analysis process, where labelers may have different opinions and sometimes may make mistakes.
-To mitigate this, four of the authors first performed open-coding and iteratively refined our codebook until a substantial agreement was achieved before one of the authors labeled the complete dataset.
-Our final Fleiss' Kappa regarding the semantic and syntactic characteristics are 0.84 and 0.71, respectively, indicating substantial agreement.
+\smalltitle{Threats to Internal Validity.} One potential threat comes from our manual analysis process, where labelers may have different opinions and sometimes may make mistakes.
+To mitigate this, four of the authors first performed open coding and iteratively refined our codebook until a substantial agreement was achieved before two of the authors labeled the complete dataset.
+Our final Fleiss' Kappa regarding the semantic and syntactic characteristics are 0.91 and 0.91, respectively, indicating almost perfect agreement~\cite{landis1977measurement}.

-One potential threat lies in the choice of dataset.
-Considering the extensive labeling effort (e.g., running the code in an IDE and performing step-by-step debugging to locate the root cause), we have only labeled one dataset.
+\smalltitle{Threats to External Validity.} One potential threat lies in the choice of dataset.
+Considering the extensive labeling effort (e.g., running the code and performing step-by-step debugging to locate the root cause), we have only labeled one dataset.
 In future work, one may consider labeling more datasets to confirm the generalizability of our findings.
-Nevertheless, given the size of our labeled dataset (558 code snippets), we believe our findings can be generalized to other similar datasets, such as MBPP and APPS.
+Nevertheless, given the size of our labeled dataset (557 code snippets), we believe our findings can be generalized to other similar datasets~\cite{austin2021program, hendrycksapps2021, zhuo2024bigcodebench}. \responseline{Additionally, our study has only explored errors from function-level code generation tasks.
+There are many other code generation tasks (e.g., class-level code generation~\cite{du2023classeval}), as well as other code-related tasks such as code summarization and refactoring.
+In future work, it is interesting to investigate whether these tasks share similar error characteristics with function-level code generation errors.}

-Besides, our study only covers Python programs, which might not generalize to programming languages that are very different from Python (e.g., PHP and Rust).
+Moreover, our study only covers Python programs, which might not generalize to programming languages that are very different from Python, such as PHP and Rust.
 We chose Python because it is one of the most popular object-oriented programming languages.
 In future work, we plan to expand our study with programming tasks from other languages.

+Finally, we have only experimented with six LLMs \responseline{and one prompting strategy} in this study due to the intensive labeling effort (i.e., 328 person-hours for labeling 557 incorrect code snippets).
+Given that code generation with LLMs is a fast-developing research field, we plan to expand our study by labeling errors from more recent code LLMs, e.g., MagiCoder~\cite{wei2023magicoder}, CodeLlama~\cite{roziere2023code}, etc. \responseline{Additionally, our findings may not generalize to code generation errors with different prompting strategies, e.g., chain-of-thought~\cite{wei2022chain}, self-debugging~\cite{chen2023teaching}, etc. It is worthwhile to investigate code generation errors with more advanced prompting strategies in future work.}